Chromeilion/RoMAE/README.md

 The most similar model to RoMAE is the Vision Transformer.
 Therefore, it makes sense to keep sizes similar.
 One difference between the two is that the head embedding dimension must be divisible by 6 in order to be able to apply the rotary positional embeddings.
-Therefore, the sizes I provide here are slightly different but still close to their ViT counterparts.
+Therefore, the sizes we provide here are slightly different but still close to their ViT counterparts.

 | Size         | d_model | nhead | depth |